Upcoming Events

 Workshops

-Reconnecting Humanity - Karl Lam & Alima Adams
+Reconnecting Humanity - Karl Lam & Alima Adams, Parsonage Farm

 This workshop looks at why, despite our best intentions, our communities and organisations often end up recreating many of the social problems we are trying to overcome.
 This 3-hour interactive session includes space for personal sharing, and offers practical tools to help mend broken relationships and build resilience and trust.